-The financial statements have been prepared in accordance with the Companies Act 2014 and FRS 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' issued by the Financial Reporting Council as modified by the Statement of Recommended Practice 'Accounting and Reporting by Charities' effective 1 January 2015), which has replaced previous general accounting practice ('GAAP') used in Ireland and the UK.
-Charities SORP (FRS 102) is not currently obligatory under the Charities Act, 2009.
+The financial statements have been prepared in accordance with the Companies Act 2014 and FRS 102 'The Financial Reporting Standard applicable in the UK and Republic of Ireland' issued by the Financial Reporting Council as modified by the Statement of Recommended Practice 'Accounting and Reporting by Charities', which has replaced previous general accounting practice ('GAAP') used in Ireland and the UK.
+Charities SORP (FRS 102) is not currently obligatory under the Irish Charities Act, 2009.
 The Charity Commission for England and Wales is recognised by the UK Accounting Standards Board (ASB) as the appropriate body to issue SORPs for the charity sector in the UK, and the Charities SORP (FRS 102) has therefore been recognised as best practice for financial reporting by charities in Ireland.

-The day to day management of the charity for the year ended 31 December 2019 was directed by the following key management personnel:
+The day to day management of the charity for the year ended 31 December 2020 was directed by the following key management personnel:

-Karen Golden, Chief Executive Noreen Glennon, Treasurer Karen Feeney, Head of Client Services Deirdre Treacy, Fundraising Manager Sinead Molloy, Human Resource Manager (Jan to April 2019) Geraldine Grady, Human Resource Manager from August 2019
+Karen Golden, Chief Executive Noreen Glennon, Treasurer/Financial Controller (Jan to Oct 2020)

+Theresa Hendley, Treasurer/Financial Controller (Nov to Dec 2020) Karen Feeney, Head of Client Services

+Deirdre Treacy, Fundraising Manager (Resigned September 2020) Geraldine Grady, Human Resources Manager

+Oliver McGrath, Property Manager